 You’re dream of working from home is finally a reality.
 Sure, there are plenty of pros to working from home, but you’ll soon find out that there are some downsides-one being that it can cost you plenty.
 Work-from-home expenses can range from the cost of high-speed internet to stay in contact with clients, to the new desk that your computer and office supplies sit on.

-Fortunately, the government helps you out and and offers tax deductions to people who work out of their homes.
-Below are 7 Tax Deductions for people who work at home.
+Fortunately, the government helps you out and and offers tax deductions when you file taxes online to people who work out of their homes.
+Below are 7 tax deductions or people who work at home.

 7 Tax Deductions for Self-Employed